hwrdtm/zku-cohort-3-final-project/README.md

 Here is the specification for the arithmetic circuit:

+- **Public** inputs:
+  - The commitment made on-chain by an Epoch member.
+  - The index of the Epoch member that is attempting to generate a proof for their private token allocation.
+  - The number of members in the Epoch.
 - **Private** inputs:
-  - An array of integers representing the list of **all** Circle members, ordered lexicographically.
+  - An array of integers representing the list of **all** Epoch members, ordered lexicographically.
 The 0-th index will represent the number of tokens that are **not** allocated to any contributor.
   - Salt
 - Checks / Constraints:
-  - Each integer in the array is greater than 0.
+  - Token allocation only contains positive integers.
+  - Number of members is between 0 and 15.
+  - Index of the allocating Epoch member must be between 0 and the number of members - 1.
+  - Token allocation does not contain non-zero integer at the index of the allocating Epoch member.
+  - Token allocation does not contain non-zero integer at any index greater than the number of members.
-  - Sum of integer array is equal to the total GIVE tokens to allocate, which is 10000 (to work nicely with basis points, or hundredths of a percentage)
+  - Token allocation contains integers whose sum is equal to 10000 (to work nicely with basis points, or hundredths of a percentage)
 - **Public** outputs:
   - Hash of the integer array along with a salt.

 A salt is needed to prevent brute-force attacks.
-In most cases, Coordinape Circles will be small (as they should be) which reduces the search space for an attacker to find out a pre-image corresponding to the hash that is committed onto the public smart contract.
+In most cases, Coordinape Epochs will be small (as they should be) which reduces the search space for an attacker to find out a pre-image corresponding to the hash that is committed onto the public smart contract.
 A privately generated salt will drastically increase the search space to make it programmatically and statistically impossible for an attacker to find a collision.

-Please check `poc_circuit.circom` in this directory for a POC for what the arithmetic circuit might look like. (incomplete due to lack of time)
+### One Circuit, Multiple Membership Sizes

+Given that the private integer array input for token allocations needs to be a fixed size array at compile-time, one approach to accommodate for various Epoch membership sizes is to compile the `CheckTokenAllocations.circom` circuit for each of the membership size from 2 through to 15.
+Not only would this add a great deal of complexity, it would also drastically increase the storage and download requirements every time users browsed our application (due to the `.zkey` proof generation files).
+This is suboptimal.

+Instead, we can compile the circuit once with `n = 15`, and use public inputs in a way to accommodate for various Epoch membership sizes while providing guarantees that tokens aren't allocated to non-existent members etc. Extra verification is made at the contract level to ensure the correct public inputs are used.

 # Use Cases